12 Useful Sales Tips For Overcoming Customer Objections

 Don’t interrupt them when they are talking.
 Allow them to express their objections first before showing them that you are on their side and want the same thing.
 Try always to listen, be authentic in your interaction, and show empathy to ensure the customer feels heard.

-When a customer objects, take note and confirm their concern back.
+When a customer objects, take note and confirm their concern.
 “So what I understand from you is this.”
-(And repeat back their concern.)
+(And repeat their concern.)
 The chances are good that you already have an answer to their objection, but acknowledging it goes a long way.
+You need not have answers all the time; you can address them later over email or at the next meeting.
+But if you make them comfortable by making them feel heard, it adds trust in the individual and the product.

 Customer objections you may encounter: Are you really listening?
 Prospects won't be so vocal here.
 They may not voice this one, but it is best to tune in and allow them to speak first.
 You'll then be able to counter with what specific ways your product can help improve their business.
 Plus, they'll be more cooperative as they'll feel heard rather than being talked at and sold to.